esphome/esphome-devices/src/docs/devices/Gosund-WO1/index.md

   # Note: Voltage divider on the BL0937 may vary from device to device.
   # If your voltage appears off, adjust that number as necessary.
   # The default voltage divider is about 25% too high.
-  # 1692 appears to be resonable when testing with a 60W incandescent bulb.
+  # In testing 4 separate devices, the range was 1646-1692, with a range
+  # average of 1670.
-  voltage_div: "1692"
+  voltage_div: "1670"
   # Update interval (Time) for power sensors.
 Because of a hardware limitation
   # (BL0937 swaps between current and voltage, and throws out the first value
   # after the swap), voltage and current will update at quadruple the interval.